 The Department of Finance & Administration may make changes to these terms and conditions at any time.
-Changes include, but are not limited to, modifying the scope of the funds, adding funds to previously un-awarded cost items or categories, changing funds in any awarded cost items or category, reallocating awarded funds or changing Fund officials.
+Changes include, but are not limited to, modifying the scope of the funds, adding funds to previously un-awarded cost items or categories, changing funds in any awarded cost items or category, reallocating awarded funds, changing the TN Terms and Conditions (Appendix C to this document), or changing Fund officials.
 In the event the Department of Finance & Administration determines that changes are necessary to the award document after an award has been made, including changes to period of performance or terms and conditions, recipients will be notified of the changes in writing.
 Notwithstanding this requirement, it is understood and agreed by the parties hereto that changes in local, state and federal rules, regulations or laws applicable hereto may occur during the term of this funding agreement and that any such changes shall be automatically incorporated into this funding agreement without written amendment hereto, and shall become a part hereof as of the effective date of the rule, regulation or law.